staltz/xstream/_includes/content.md

 #### Arguments:

 - `other: Stream` The stream to imitate on the current one.
+Must not be a MemoryStream.

 - - -